abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 ## RelatedItem

-The RelatedItem property represents links to a resource (or part of a resource) as defined by that resources schema definition.
+The `RelatedItem` property represents as set of links to a resource (or part of a resource) as defined by that resources schema definition.
 This is not intended to be a strong linking methodology like other references.
 Instead it is used to show a relationship between elements or sub-elements in disparate parts of the service.
 For example, `Fans` may be in one area of the implementation and processors in another, RelatedItem can be used to inform the client that one is related to the other (in this case, the Fan is cooling the processor).

 ## Actions